Ned Leeds

-Edward "Ned" Leeds is a fictional character appearing in American comic books published by Marvel Comics.
-A supporting character in stories featuring the superhero Spider-Man, he has been a reporter for the Daily Bugle, and husband of Betty Brant.
-Leeds is one of the characters that appears under the mantle of the supervillain Hobgoblin; for a long time believed to be the first Hobgoblin, ten years following his assassination, he is retroactively established to have been the second Hobgoblin, brainwashed to serve as a stand-in for Roderick Kingsley and later left to be killed when he was no longer deemed necessary.
-The character was revived in a 2018–2022 storyline, with both Ned and Roderick brainwashed again by the Queen Goblin to serve as Hobgoblins.
-Synergetic with his MCU adaptation, Ned is revealed to be a sorcerer who trained with Baron Mordo to learn chaos magic, rewriting reality in an attempt to make himself the one-and-only Hobgoblin, archenemy of Spider-Man and lover of Natasha Romanoff.
+Edward "Ned" Leeds is a character appearing in American comic books published by Marvel Comics, usually as a supporting character in stories featuring the superhero Spider-Man.
+Leeds is a reporter for the Daily Bugle and the husband of Betty Brant.
+In 1987, Leeds was revealed to be the alter ego of the supervillain Hobgoblin shortly after he was killed off in an assassination.
+In 1997, Leeds was retroactively established to have been a brainwashed stand-in for Roderick Kingsley, the original Hobgoblin.
+Leeds was revived in a 2018–2022 storyline in which he served the Queen Goblin as the Hobgoblin.
+Synergetic with his MCU adaptation, Leeds is revealed to be a sorcerer who trained with Baron Mordo to learn chaos magic.

-Jacob Batalon portrays Ned Leeds in the Marvel Cinematic Universe (MCU), appearing in Spider-Man: Homecoming (2017), Avengers: Infinity War (2018), Avengers: Endgame and Spider-Man: Far From Home (both 2019), the web series The Daily Bugle and Spider-Man: No Way Home (both 2021), and will return in Spider-Man: Brand New Day (2026).
+Jacob Batalon portrays Ned Leeds in the Marvel Cinematic Universe (MCU), appearing in Spider-Man: Homecoming (2017), Avengers: Infinity War (2018), Avengers: Endgame and Spider-Man: Far From Home (both 2019), the web series The Daily Bugle and Spider-Man: No Way Home (both 2021), and returned in Spider-Man: Brand New Day (2026).

 Publication history

-Created by Stan Lee and Steve Ditko, Ned Leeds made his first appearance in The Amazing Spider-Man #18 (November 1964).
+Created by Stan Lee and Steve Ditko, Ned Leeds made his first appearance in The Amazing Spider-Man #18 (November 1964) as an unnamed employee at the Daily Bugle.
+In the following issue, he is introduced to Peter by Betty as Ned Leeds.

 His character is killed off in the one-shot Spider-Man vs. Wolverine (February 1987), written by then Spider-Man editor Jim Owsley.
 Tom DeFalco, Ron Frenz, and Peter David (of the creative teams on the ongoing Spider-Man books) found this objectionable, saying that Owsley gave them no warning that he was going to kill Leeds, then a regular cast member in the Spider-Man books.
 Frenz remarked:

 Owsley let Tom [DeFalco] and I continue with our plans without telling us in advance that he was going to kill Ned.
 We had no heads up until Spider-Man vs. Wolverine came out that Ned Leeds was killed in that story.
 I can't speak to why he did it, but I can speak to the way he did it.
 He kept it a big secret until we felt screwed.

 Leeds was revealed to be the Hobgoblin in The Amazing Spider-Man #289.